-The OPHS staff conduct a review of the project to determine if it qualifies for exempt status according to UNTHSC OPHS and IRB policy and human subjects research regulations.
-The staff determine if the research meets the ethical standards of the Belmont Report by consulting the criteria for approval.
+The OPHS staff conduct a review of the project to determine if it qualifies for exempt status according to NTR IRB policy and human subjects research regulations.
 The staff may request minor revisions in order to facilitate review, and notify the investigator when the study does not meet criteria for exempt status.
 The OPHS staff determine the appropriate level of review, communicate this to the investigator, and guide the investigator with required resubmission at the required level.
-If needed, the Chair, Vice Chair, or designee is available to assist OPHS staff with exempt determinations.
-Exempt studies may be approved by OPHS staff, the IRB Chair, Vice Chair, or designee.
+Final determination for exempt studies will be made by NTR IRB.

-Approval letters are generated by OPHS staff.
-Exempt determinations are distributed to IRB members through meeting minutes, Chair's Reports, or other documentation as appropriate at a future meeting of the convened IRB.
+Exempt determination letters are generated by NTR IRB.
+NTR IRB determinations are reported to IRB members at a future meeting of the convened IRB.